 The More the Merrier

-The best part of this book is that Three Tales of My Father's Dragon is in fact a treasury that combines all three books written by Ruth Stiles Gannet on this subject.
+The best part of this edition of the book is that Three Tales of My Father's Dragon is in fact a treasury that combines three individual books written by Ruth Stiles Gannet.

 After the success of her first creation - My Father's Dragon - she followed it up with two equally great sequels: Elmer and The Dragon and The Dragons of Blueland.